-9.1 Drinking water
+10.1 Drinking water

-Chemical concentrations: The chemical concentrations were based on monthly mean concentration data for the months that Mr. Downs reported that he was on Base.
+Chemical concentrations: The chemical concentrations were based on monthly mean concentration data for the months that Ms. Amsler reported that she was on Base.
 Assumptions were made that would result in conservative estimates of the number of months on Base.
 Specifically: (i) If a plaintiff was on Base for part of the month, I assumed that the plaintiff was there for the entire month (the exception to this was if the plaintiff was only on Base for one day for that month). (ii) Plaintiffs may have been off-Base for part of their time assigned to Camp Lejeune (e.g., leave, weekends away, time spent on parts of the Base where water was not impacted).
 Unless they were off Base for at least one calendar month and the exact dates were known, it was assumed that they were on Base and exposed to the chemicals of interest for the entire time-period.
 I recognize that while these assumptions result in conservative (longer) estimates of time on Base, they may not always yield the most conservative estimates of water concentrations.

-Intake rates: It is unreasonable to expect that any individual would recall their exact water intake from their time on Base.
+Intake rates: It is unreasonable to expect that any individual could recall their exact water intake from their time on Base.
 In depositions that I reviewed, volumes of water intake were variably described using language such as "cups," "glasses," "sips," or "canteens" (and the descriptions of the size of a canteen varied).
 It is also unlikely that any individual would consume the same amount of water each day, and this is borne out by deposition statements in which plaintiffs note varying water consumption, depending on outdoor temperature and activities.

 The model used in this Report provides an estimate of average daily water consumption over the duration of time spent on Base.
-Without exact information from plaintiffs on water consumption, it is reasonable to use national estimates of daily water intake (CTE equal to 1.313 L/day and RME equal to 3.229 L/day).
-At the same time, plaintiffs describe situations in which they consumed what they recall as large quantities of water (or fluids made from water such as "bug juice"), including physical training in hot weather.
-To ensure that this Report captures these highend water consumption scenarios, a water intake rate of 6 L/day was included.
+Without exact information from plaintiffs on water consumption, it is reasonable to use national estimates of daily water intake (CTE equal to 0.455 L/day and RME equal to 1.258 L/day for 6 - <11 year-olds).

 To visualize this amount of water intake, it is useful to recall that there are 8 fluid ounces in a cup.
-Consumption of 1.313 L as drinking water in a day is equivalent to about 44.4 ounces or about 5 and a half 8-ounce cups of water.
-Consumption of 3.229 L in a day is equivalent to about 13 and a half 8-ounce cups of water (or about a full glass of water every hour during the day).
-The high-end estimate of 6 L in a day is equal to about 25 8-ounce glasses of water (or about two full glasses every hour during a 12-hour day).
+Consumption of 1.258 L as drinking water in a day is equivalent to about 5 and a third 8-ounce cups of water, or about a full 8-ounce glass of water every other hour over the course of a 10-hour day.